Everton FC New Stadium

 A new stadium for Everton Football Club is close to the hearts of its fans and football has long formed part of Liverpool’s identity.
 We support the need for a state of the art facility that reflects the club’s status and history.
 It is possible to achieve both new development and retain important heritage in Liverpool.
 We acknowledge the potential benefits that a new stadium could bring to north Liverpool and we understand the challenges that the area faces.
 The dock has planning permission for residential development so there are potential alternative solutions that could retain the water-filled dock whilst developing the currently derelict area.
 We do not believe that the city faces a stark choice between dereliction or football stadium.

 We have had extensive and productive discussions with the Club about how best to develop the new stadium at Bramley-Moore Dock and understand the attraction of this exceptional location.
 There is a strong desire to build a new stadium that is sensitive to its surroundings and context.
-This is highlighted by the positive enhancements made to the design of the stadium over the summer.
+This is highlighted by the positive improvements made to the design of the stadium over the past several months.
 However, we consider that the proposal to infill the dock would fundamentally change its historic character as a water-filled basin which so clearly tells the story of the docks and has contributed to its status as a World Heritage Site.
 The loss of the water would result in substantial harm to the significance of the Grade II listed Bramley-Moore Dock and cause harm to the World Heritage Site.